Aklahara/PythonUpdater/README.md

 # Python Updater for Ubuntu

 This script updates all active releases of Python, even the pre-release ones.
-This is for people who can't use [ppa:deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) because you are an update freak like me and not using LTS.
+This is for people who likes building things from source because mental health is not a thing for you.

 If you have a script that runs on an end of life Python version, it's best to find another repository that hasn't been abandoned for over 5 years.